davetcc/brooderController/README.md

 * brooderCircuit - contains the schematics
 * designs - contain a few paper based and tinkercad designs for the vero / patch board layout I used
 * menuProject - contains a tcMenu based sketch that builds in platformIO.

+In terms of wood working, the main cabinet is made out of regular WPB plywood, stained to the outside, painted white to the inside.
+The door is made from solid cedar wood, and the wooden part of the control panel was made from an offcut of solid 19mm oak.
+In terms of sizes you can work with whatever suits your situation, I went with approximately 400mm deep, 650mm wide, and approx 430mm high.